My Career Trajectory – A Story of Pivots

 On the Personal Side

-Paying it Forward
+How I Pay it Forward

-I am grateful to my friends, relatives (especially Dad) and mentors who have helped me along the way.
+I am grateful to my friends, relatives (especially Dad), and mentors who have helped me along the way.
 I strive to pay their kindness and generosity forward.
 My community service projects have varied through the years from delivering for Meals-on-Wheels to helping underserved and unemployed individuals in the Tampa Bay community and at Metropolitan Ministries with workshops, résumé advice, and interview tips.